joncampbell123/dosbox-x/README.md

 See also the [CREDITS](CREDITS.md) page for crediting information.

-## DOSBox-X development and release pattern
+## Development and release pattern

 In order to make DOSBox-X's development process more smooth, we have implemented a general development/release pattern for DOSBox-X. The current release pattern for DOSBox-X is as follows: